-Congressional committee hearings may be broadly classified into four types: legislative, oversight, investigative, and confirmation.
-Hearings may be held on Capitol Hill or elsewhere, perhaps a committee member's district or state or a site related to the subject of the hearing.
-(These latter ones are often referred to as field hearings.)
-See [http://www.crs.gov/products/guides/guidehome.shtml] for more information on legislative process.
+Congressional Research Service 7-5700 www.crs.gov 98-317 Congressional committee hearings may be broadly classified into four types: legislative, oversight, investigative, and confirmation.
+Hearings may be held on Capitol Hill or elsewhere (e.g., a committee member's district or state, or a site related to the subject of the hearing).
+These latter hearings are often referred to as field hearings.

-All hearings have a similar formal purpose, to gather information for use by the committee in its activities.
-Often, this information is used to shape legislation, even when the hearing is not specifically a legislative hearing.
-For this reason, all four types of hearings share common characteristics, and the differences among them may appear indistinct.
-For example, investigative hearings are sometimes seen as a type of oversight hearings.
-Hearings on a bill might also provide oversight opportunities.
+All hearings have a similar formal purpose: to gather information for use by the committee in its activities.
+This information is often used to shape legislation, even when the hearing is not specifically a legislative hearing.
+All four types of hearings share common characteristics.
+The differences among them may appear indistinct, and their purposes sometimes overlap.
+For example, investigative hearings are sometimes seen as a type of oversight or may lead to legislation, and legislative hearings on a bill might also provide oversight opportunities.

-One reason for these common characteristics is that a single set of rules in each chamber governs the different kinds of hearings (Senate Rule XXVI and House Rule X, particularly clauses 2 and 3, and Rule XI, particularly clauses 2, 4, and 5).
-Some of these rules, however, are more pertinent to certain kinds of hearings than to others.
-And, within the rules, a chair has broad latitude in the organization and conduct of hearings.
+A single set of rules in each chamber governs the different kinds of hearings (Senate Rule XXVI and House Rule X, particularly clauses 2 and 3, and Rule XI, particularly clauses 2, 4, and 5).
+For example, House and Senate rules set conditions and procedures for closing any hearing to the public and press, all of which must otherwise remain open.
+Some other chamber rules, however, are more pertinent to certain kinds of hearings than to others.
+Within these rules, a chair has broad latitude in the organization and conduct of hearings.

-Legislative Hearings.
+Legislative Hearings

 The most familiar type of congressional hearing gathers information about the subject matter of one or more measures in anticipation that the committee will eventually mark up and report legislation.
-By deciding to hold a hearing, a committee takes a bill (or often several that bear on the same issue) from the many that are referred to the committee and indicates that the bill involves a subject that the panel must act on (for example, a reauthorization, without which a program will expire) or is otherwise worthy of attention.
+The decision to hold a hearing is an indication that the subject is regarded as deserving the committee's time and attention.

 A bill does not have to be introduced and referred to a committee for the panel to hold a legislative hearing.
 Sometimes, a hearing will be held prior to the introduction of a bill for the purpose of gathering information the committee can use in shaping legislation.

-There is no requirement that legislation be drafted based in whole or in part on hearing testimony, or that, if hearings are held, the committee must mark up and report a measure.
-In only a few procedural circumstances, for example, consideration of the annual budget resolution, are there any requirements that a committee hold a hearing on a bill in order to take action on it.
-If a bill is referred to more than one committee, each committee has the discretion to decide whether to hold a hearing.
+There is no requirement that legislation be drafted based in whole or in part on hearing testimony or that, if hearings are held, the committee must mark up and report a measure.
+In only a few procedural circumstances (e.g., consideration of the annual budget resolution) are there any requirements that a committee hold a hearing on a bill prior to taking further action on it.
+If a bill is referred to more than one committee, each committee may decide whether to hold a hearing.